andrerizzo/Image_Recognition_CNN/README.md

 * Build and train a CNN from scratch using TensorFlow/Keras.
 * Visualizing and interpreting CNN filters and feature maps.
 * Tuning hyperparameters to improve model performance.

+I developed nine different models each one with specific hyperparameters configurations in order to improve the final model accuracy.